-Exhibiting at a trade show can bring many benefits to your business: qualified leads who are there specifically to find products like yours, increasing brand awareness, the opportunity to network with others in the industry and the chance to build a database of prospects.
+Exhibiting at a trade show can bring many benefits to your business: qualified leads who are looking specifically to find products like yours, increased brand awareness, the opportunity to network with others in the industry and the chance to build a database of prospects.
 But the costs can be high you need to factor in stand space, stand design and purchase, electricity, staffing, transportation and hotel and dining costs.
 Hopefully, the benefits and sales gained from attending a show will far outweigh the costs.
-And if you are on a budget there are ways to save money when exhibiting.
+And if you are on a budget and looking for cheap exhibition displays there are ways to save money when exhibiting.
+Here we cover some steps you can take to exhibit more cheaply.

 Custom-built stands can be expensive, and if they are just discarded at the end of the show, very wasteful.
-If you plan to exhibit at more than one show consider buying a modular stand which can be re-used many times.
+If you plan to exhibit at more than one show consider buying a cheaper modular exhibition stand which can be re-used many times.
 Using a modular stand, like our exclusive Prestige Event System, means it can be redesigned for different spaces at different shows.
-And as you have the flexibility to use the same stand over your entire exhibiting calendar, you could save up to 70% on repeat exhibiting.
+And as you have the flexibility to use the same stand over your entire exhibiting calendar, you could save up to 70% on repeat exhibiting, making it a much cheaper trade show exhibit.

 What is more, as well as being significantly cost-effective, reusing your exhibition stand is of course environmentally friendly, as it avoids the wastefulness of “throwaway” custom builds which are likely to end up in a skip at the end of the show.
 We will even help you reconfigure it for other shows for nothing.